 In my previous article, I mentioned going into the salon and getting both moisturizing and protein treatments.
 I still think this can be a helpful step following a damaging color process, but as Dueñas points out, at-home treatments and masks are so high quality these days that going into the salon might not be completely necessary.

-Since Olaplex isn’t technically a protein-rich product (it involves a unique patented ingredient that penetrates on a molecular level), you can’t necessarily overdo it.
+Since Olaplex isn’t technically a protein-rich product (it involves a unique patented ingredient that is meant to penetrate on a molecular level), you can’t necessarily overdo it.

 That being said, Dueñas points out that after a certain point, it’s not really doing much for your hair anymore.
 (In other words, no need to sleep in the stuff or leave it in all day).
 Simply apply it to damp, towel-dried hair, gently brush it through using a wide-tooth comb, and then let it marinate for about 20 to 60 minutes before shampooing and conditioning as you would normally.
 Once a week or even biweekly is the perfect antidote.